 8) Keep an accurate list of your medications

 It’s very important to keep a complete and accurate list of all of your medications, including both prescription and over-the-counter medicines.
-Keep the list electronically in your phone, or put a hard copy in your wallet or purse so it’s always with you in case of an emergency.
+Keep the list electronically in your phone, or put a paper copy in your wallet or purse so it’s always with you in case of an emergency.
 Also make sure that at least a couple of close friends or family members know where you keep the list or give them a copy.

 9) Don’t stop taking your medications without professional consultation